Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Introduction

-We note that distributed/decentralized supervisory control with communication delay has been extensively studied (e.g. \cite{ZhangCai:DEDS2012,ZhangCai:IJC2016, BarrettLafortune:2000, ParkCho:2007, Lin:2014}).
-There are two approaches mostly related to our work.
-The first is a verification approach, e.g. \cite{ZhangCai:DEDS2012,ZhangCai:IJC2016}, which first synthesizes delay-free distributed controllers, and then verifies whether the distributed controllers tolerate specified communication delay.
-This approach is limited to verifying the robustness of derived controllers, but does not supply a procedure to construct controllers that are able to tolerate specified communication delay.
-The second approach is that of synthesis, e.g. \cite{BarrettLafortune:2000, ParkCho:2007, Lin:2014}, which first incorporates communication delay into the plant and specification models, and then applies decentralized control methods to synthesize distributed controllers that tolerate the communication delay.
-In these works, {\it observability}, {\it coobervability}, {\it delay-coobervability} \cite{ParkCho:2007}, or {\it network observability} \cite{Lin:2014} are necessary for the existence of ditribtued controllers.
+Second, to synthesize distributed/decentralized supervisors that are able to tolerate specified communication delays, there are mainly two approaches reported in the literature.
+The first is a verification approach, e.g. \cite{ZhangEt16a,ZhangEt16b, SadiRH15}, which first synthesizes delay-free distributed controllers, and then verifies whether the distributed controllers tolerate given communication delays.
+This approach is limited to verifying the robustness of derived controllers \cite{ZhangEt16a,ZhangEt16b} or that of existing communication protocols \cite{SadiRH15}, but does not supply a procedure to construct controllers that are able to tolerate given communication delays.
+The second approach is that of synthesis, e.g. \cite{BarLaf00, Tripak04, ParCho07, Hirais09, RicCai11, Lin14}, which first incorporates communication delays into the plant and specification models, and then applies decentralized control methods to synthesize distributed/decentralized controllers that tolerate the communication delay.
+In these works, {\it observability} \cite{BarLaf00,Hirais09}, {\it joint observability} \cite{Tripak04}, {\it coobservability} \cite{RicCai11}, {\it delay-coobservability} \cite{ParCho07}, or {\it network observability} \cite{Lin14} are necessary for the existence of distributed controllers.
 However, these observability properties are not closed under set union, and thus there generally does not exist the respective supremal sublanguage of a given language.
-By contrast, we employ the recently proposed relative coobervability, which is closed under set union and the supremal relatively coobservable sublanguage is effectively computable \cite{CaiEt:TAC2016}.
+By contrast, we employ the recently proposed timed relative coobservability, which is closed under set union and the supremal relatively coobservable sublanguage is effectively computable \cite{CaiZW16}.
+Other issues including state avoidance control problem with communication delay \cite{KalyoEt11}, delay effects in implementation of decentralized/distributed supervisors \cite{Schmid07,XuKum08}, are also reported in the literature; we refer to \cite{ZhangEt16a,ZhangEt16b} for a detailed review.

 The paper is organized as follows.
-Section II reviews the preliminaries on the Brandin-Wonham TDES framework.
-Section III formulates the partial-observation supervisor localization problem of TDES, and Section IV develops the solution localization procedure.
-Section V investigates partial-observation supervisor localization with communication delay by using the concept of relative coobervability.
-Finally Section VI states our conclusions.
+Section~\ref{sec:prelim} reviews the preliminaries on the Brandin-Wonham TDES framework.
+Section~\ref{sec:ProbFormu} formulates the partial-observation supervisor localization problem of TDES, and Section~\ref{sec:LocProc} develops the solution localization procedure.
+Section~\ref{sec:delay} investigates partial-observation supervisor localization with communication delay by using the concept of timed relative coobservability.
+Finally Section~\ref{sec:concl} states our conclusions.